Adambakkam: Culture

 Sri Subramaniya Swamy Temple at Brindavan Nagar.

 St Mark's Catholic Church is an important Catholic Church in Adambakkam.

 Adambakkam has a population with diverse cultures and religions where Hindus, Muslims and Christians co-exist.
-Prominent Hindu temples are the famous Pazhandi Amman temple near St. Thomas Mount railway station, Sundara Vinayagar Temple in NGO COLONY, Devi Nagamuthu Mariamman temple in EB Colony, Lord Subramanya temple in Brindavan Nagar, Bhuvaneshwari Amman temple in Andal Nagar and Nandeeswarar temple near St. Thomas Mount railway station.
+Prominent Hindu temples are the famous Pazhandi Amman temple near St. Thomas Mount railway station, Sundara Vinayagar Temple in NGO colony, Devi Nagamuthu Mariamman temple in EB colony, Lord Subramanya temple in Brindavan Nagar, Bhuvaneshwari Amman temple in Andal Nagar and Nandeeswarar temple near St. Thomas Mount railway station.
 Viswaroopa Sarvamangala Shaneeswara Bhagawan Sannidhi is located inside Devi Nagamuthu Mariamman temple.
 Prominent Mosque is the Masthan Gori Masjid in Masthan Ghori street.
 Prominent Church is St. Mark's Catholic Church in Brindavan Nagar.
 Adhinath Digambar Jain Temple at Indira Gandhi street, Vanuvampetttai near Adambakkam is a Jain place of worship.

 Transport

 Karuneegar Street (Northern End), adjacent to the St. Thomas Mount Railway Station, is the business center of Adambakkam and connects Adambakkam to Alandur.

-Adambakkam has a fully functional MTC Bus Terminus/Depot at NGO Colony in City Link Road.
-MTC uses this depot to park, maintain and refuel most of its buses serving nearby areas.
+Adambakkam has a fully operational MTC bus terminus and depot located at NGO Colony on City Link Road.
+This depot is used by MTC to park, service, and refuel many of the buses that operate in the surrounding areas.

 The St. Thomas Mount Railway Station between Alandur and Adambakkam, part of the Chennai suburban railway serves this area.
-The phase II extension of the elevated Mass Rapid Transit System (MRTS) railway project is progressing at full pace and Adambakkam Station is expected to be built in Medavakkam main road junction near Vanuvampet (Madippakam).
-St. Thomas Mount subway (underpass) and Thillai Ganga Nagar subway (underpass) connects Adambakkam with GST Road.
+Adambakkam station on the phase II extension of the elevated Mass Rapid Transit System (MRTS) directly connects Adambakkam with Chennai's IT corridor and the major city's eastern neighbourhoods such as Tiruvanmiyur, Adyar, Triplicane, Chepauk, and Mylapore.
+This station is located at Medavakkam main road junction near Vanuvampet (Madippakam).
+St. Thomas Mount subway (underpass) and Thillai Ganga Nagar subway (underpass) connects Adambakkam with the GST Road.
 The Kakkan Bridge connects Ramakrishnapuram and Brindavan Nagar.
 Another underpass exclusive for two wheeler traffic that connects the link road of Adambakkam and the Velachery road of Alandur is under construction.

 Summary of Transport facilities in Adambakkam: